• Skip to primary navigation

 Cooking the sausage in a Dutch oven.

-1. After all of the sausage was done, I poured the fat from the Dutch oven.
+1. After all the sausage was done, I poured the fat from the Dutch oven.
 Then, I wiped any residual fat with paper towels.
 What was left in the pan was quite a bit of browned bits that contain a lot of flavor.

 Cooking the onions, celery and bell pepper in Dutch oven.

-1. Once the onions, celery and bell pepper had started to soften, I added the garlic.
+1. Once the onions, celery, and bell pepper had started to soften, I added the garlic.
 I cooked the mixture for about 30 seconds until the garlic became fragrant.

 Adding garlic to onions, celery and bell pepper.